-4.4.1 In cases where a major conversion is made to a ship, the shipowner should submit to a verifier an application for an Additional Survey with the EEDI Technical File duly revised based on the conversion made and other relevant background documents.
+4.4.1 In cases of a major conversion of a ship, the shipowner should submit to a verifier an application for an Additional Survey with the EEDI Technical File duly revised, based on the conversion made and other relevant background documents.

-4.4.2 The background documents should include at least but are not limited to:

-- .1 documents explaining details of the conversion; - .2 EEDI parameters changed after the conversion and the technical justifications for each respective parameter; - .3 reasons for other changes made in the EEDI Technical File, if any; and - .4 calculated value of the attained EEDI with the calculation summary, which should contain, at a minimum, each value of the calculation parameters and the calculation process used to determine the attained EEDI after the conversion.
+- 4.4.2 The background documents should include as a minimum, but are not limited to: - .1 details of the conversion; - .2 EEDI parameters changed after the conversion and the technical justifications for each respective parameter; - .3 reasons for other changes made in the EEDI Technical File, if any; and - .4 calculated value of the attained EEDI with the calculation summary, which should contain, as a minimum, each value of the calculation parameters and the calculation process used to determine the attained EEDI after the conversion.

-4.4.3 The verifier should review the revised EEDI Technical File and other documents submitted and verify the calculation process of the attained EEDI to ensure that it is technically sound and reasonable and follows regulation 20 of MARPOL Annex VI and the EEDI Calculation Guidelines.
+4.4.3 The verifier should review the revised EEDI Technical File and other documents submitted and verify the calculation process of the attained EEDI to ensure that it is technically sound and reasonable and follows regulation 22 of MARPOL Annex VI and the EEDI Calculation Guidelines.